Skip to main content

 Planned and Current Values

-In the example above, current v, values differ from planned: Employee decided to use simple Gluing type instead of a planned advanced one.
+• In the example above, the current values differ from the planned ones - the employee chose a simple gluing type instead of the planned advanced type.

-To record the set value, click the Save icon at the bottom of the Operation Properties form.
+• To save the updated value, click the "Save" icon at the bottom of the Operation Properties form.

-Operation properties values recorded from CompuTec PDC level for specific Manufacturing Order Operation can be viewed in SAP B1:
+• Operation properties values recorded from CompuTec PDC level for specific Manufacturing Order Operation can be viewed in SAP Business One:

 Path